Willy van Ryckeghem

 In 1972-73, he joined the University of Michigan team of economic advisors to the Planning Ministry of Morocco.
 This resulted in the publication of the collective book Employment Problems and Policies in Developing Countries-The Case of Morocco of which he was the editor at the Rotterdam University Press in 1976.

 In 1974, he became President of the prestigious Belgian Statistical Society.
 The same year, he published in the International Statistical Review an original method for estimating measurement errors in national account statistics.
 He was invited as keynote speaker at the Commemoration of the 100th Anniversary of the death of Adolphe Quetelet.

 In 1976, he published together with Geoffrey Maynard A World of Inflation.
 In this book, they distanced themselves from the dominant monetarist thinking, and drew attention to structural factors in explaining differences in inflation rates between countries.

+Also in 1976, he was invited by the I.L.O. to lead an employment mission to Portugal to assist the Portuguese government in preparing a basic needs strategy to address the critical unemployment sitation the country was facing at the time.
+The findings of the mission were published in the book Employment and Basic Needs in Portugal published by the I.L.O. in 1979.

 In 1982, he joined the Inter-American Development Bank in Washington DC where he led the Country Studies Division for seven years before becoming Deputy Manager of the Department of Economic and Social Development.
 In 1985 he presented a major study at the Latin American Studies Association (LASA) meeting at Albuquerque on the Impact of the Latin American debt crisis on the countries in the region.